Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

 ## Part 5: Upscaling Noise and Blurriness

 This is a very useful skill for anyone interested in programmer art to learn, and an essential for working on Classic Faithful 32x PA.
 Programmer art palette sizes oftentimes make conventional upscaling near-impossible by hand, and cutting corners is usually necessary to produce textures in a timely manner.
+These types of textures are also generally exceptions to the palette rule, in that you can add a significant number of colors, as color counts weren't really considered during the creation of vanilla programmer art textures.

 ### **Noisy Textures**
 Noise is usually present on textures because they are an original, programmer art texture, or are placeholder visuals for a snapshot texture.
 The reason for noise in textures is generally due to a programmer having no idea how to properly draw pixel art and hiding whatever they made behind a mess of darker and lighter pixels to make it harder to see.